Dambersb/Portfolio-Projects/README.md

 ![Sheet 1](https://user-images.githubusercontent.com/113871264/219971095-a48a4456-19d4-482a-b9b2-2129dbb023ce.png)
 While the bike rides remain constant with throughout the week for members, casual riders tend to use the bikes more on the weekends.

+## Final conclusions: ##
+1. Casual riders tend to use bikes for longer duration during the weekends.
+2. Most riders prefers using classic bikes and electric bikes rather than docked bikes.
+3. Generally, casual users us the bikes for longer duration compared to members.

+## Recommendation:##
+1. Create a member specific incentives for riding a bikes for longer duration.
+2. Offer a discounted fee for members riding bikes on weekends, so that casual riders are motivated to join the membership.
+3. Promote summer discount for members, as both members as well as casual riders tend use the bikes more during the summer months compared to winter months.

 ## Exporting cleaned data set for further analysis ##
 ```{r}
 write.csv(combined_trip2,"Final_Cleaned_Trip_Data.csv", row.names = TRUE)